Kasla: Ottoman era

 In 1883, the PEF's Survey of Western Palestine described Kesla as "a small stone village in a conspicuous position on the top of a rugged ridge, with a deep valley to the north.
 There is a spring to the east, and two more in a valley to the south.
 This is the site of Chesalon."

 In 1896 the population of Kesla was estimated to be about 207 persons.

+By the beginning of the 20th century, residents from Kasla settled Bayt Jiz near al-Ramla, establishing it as a dependency – or satellite village – of their home village.